LlewBach/aj-builder/README.md

 ![capture-2.png](assets/captures/capture-2.PNG)

 With the dev tools, I could see that div padding was cramping the email.
 I removed this which resulted in the awkward range shrinking to 992-1120px.
 One temptation is to somehow redefine the lg breakpoint to skip this range.
 I will leave this problem for now however, as the content of the footer may change.
+(I did in fact do this later.)

-I decided I wanted to have icons between sm-md.
+I decided I wanted to have icons between xs-md.
 I initially tried to move the icons out of the paragraph with classes .d-none d-md-block so that they would always appear.
 I eventually realised I could put a span around the text and move the display classes from the paragraph to the span, leaving the icons visible.
 I had to change the display from 'block' to 'inline' however in order to keep the icons and text inline when displayed together.
-I also set the icons to disappear below sm by adding classes to the icon.
+I also initially set the icons to disappear below sm by adding classes to the icon.
 This also required adding a .col-sm-6 to the containing divs in order for the icons to line up.

 ```html
 <div class="row">